 All students are required to design and code many programming assignments in their various courses.
-Students can normally complete a lot of this programming work on their own computers, but our labs are available for use 24/7; Teaching Assistant help is during scheduled lab times, including online.
+Students can normally complete a lot of this programming work on their own computers, but our labs are available for use 24/7; Teaching Assistant help is during scheduled lab times.

 We complete against other universities and colleges at the annual East Central North America Regional ACM Intercollegiate Programming Contest.
 Our teams routinely rank among the top teams at this contest.

-All students are required to complete a group project in their 3rd year (COSC 3F00) which is something sought after by employees mainly because of group dynamics.
+All students are required to complete a group project in their 4th year (COSC 4P02) which is something sought after by employees mainly because of group dynamics.
 Students who complete one of our project courses (COSC 3P99 or 4F90) can show employers that they are also capable of individual work.

-Honours concentrations: Software Engineering gives exposure to networks, operating systems.
-Intelligent Systems: exposure to robotics (robot vision, mobile robots), expert systems, machine learning and Prolog.
+Honours concentrations: Software Engineering gives exposure to software development, networks, operating systems.
+Intelligent Systems: exposure to robotics, machine learning, computational intelligence.

 We have a BCB (Bachelor of Computing and Business) degree for the computer professional with an entrepreneurial spirit.